 Cleaning the kitchen, serving food, cleaning the dorm floors, taking out the garbage, working in the store, taking out the trash…

-9. Making friends
+9. Making friends at an ashram

-Making friends with travelers and locals, who share your passion is another perk.
 Engaging in ashram activities and sharing a relaxed downtime makes your time lively and enriching.

 In lieu of Holi festival (and the fact we couldn’t leave campus for it) the ashram prepared their own celebration for us.